 - If the partition was not previously formatted with a file system, the partition would be extended.

-There are some free Partition Manager software that can help make the job of deleting, merging, extending volumes easier.
+There are some free Partition Manager software that can help make the job of deleting, merging, and extending volumes easier.
 You might want to take a look at them.

 TIP: See this post if the Delete Volume option is greyed out.